tjburns08/ask-marcus-aurelius/README.md

 Note: output is organized by book and verse.
 Each row in descending order of relevance.

 # Misc
-The image was created by DALL-E2.
+The image was created by DALL-E 2.
 The prompt was "A painting of Marcus Aurelius thinking deeply as a stoic philosopher in ancient Rome"